postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 Your embed code will include your collection's ID.
 In the examples below, `:collection_id` is a placeholder for that ID.

-> If you choose to include and environment in your button, then the code will also have the environment parameter.
+> If you choose to include an environment in your button, the code will also have the environment parameter.

 **Sample markdown snippet:**